krenerd/ultimate-sr/README.md

 pip install -r requirements.txt

 ### Configuration File
-You can modify your own dataset path or other settings of model in [./configs/*.yaml](https://github.com/krenerd/ultimate-sr/tree/master/configs) for training and testing, which like below.
+You can modify the configurations of our models in [./configs/*.yaml](https://github.com/krenerd/ultimate-sr/tree/master/configs) for training and testing, which like below.

 ```python
 # general setting